-- Build a coordinated national network of surveying professional volunteers (organisations and individuals) able to respond to immediate disaster recovery needs - Provide leadership and coordination of volunteer surveyors for information acquisition when a disaster strikes - Develop a strategy and establish a framework that can stimulate and coordinate volunteer surveying disaster recovery efforts in the event of future disasters - Connect and raise awareness with national emergency response teams so they understand when and how to call on volunteer surveyors to support a response (and planning) - Provide basic training for volunteers to ensure they are properly prepared for any future events - Develop a catalogue of equipment resources that can be accessed to support response requirements - Adopt policies and standards for volunteer data collection that are interoperable with the needs of broader government response teams.
+- Build a coordinated national network of surveying professional volunteers (organisations and individuals) able to respond to immediate disaster recovery needs - Provide leadership and coordination of volunteer surveyors for information acquisition when a disaster strikes - Develop a strategy and establish a framework that can stimulate and coordinate volunteer surveying disaster recovery efforts in the event of future disasters - Connect and raise awareness with national emergency response teams so they understand when and how to call on volunteer surveyors to support a response (and planning) - Provide basic training for volunteers to ensure they are technically prepared for any future events. - Develop a catalogue of resources and/or capabilities that can be accessed to support response requirements. - Adopt policies and standards for volunteer data collection that are interoperable with the needs of broader government response teams and ensure nationally, optimal geodetic survey standards are met.